JuliaOli/Data-Analysis-Projeto-Final/README.md

-# Data Science Web Application Tutorial
+# Data-Analysis Class Final Project: Web Application

-This repository is meant to demonstrate the use of Flask and Angular to build a simple, but state-of-the-art, web application which can be used for POCs.
+### Following the Tutorial

+This repository is a reproduction of a tutorial that meant to demonstrate the use of Flask and Angular to build a simple,web application which can be used for POCs.
 Read the corresponding Medium article [here](https://medium.com/@dvelsner/deploying-a-simple-machine-learning-model-in-a-modern-web-application-flask-angular-docker-a657db075280).

 ## Clone/Fork repository